 Learn more about this Burn Ban alertGeneral

 The Washington Department of Fish and Wildlife (WDFW) is conducting an ongoing study of moose populations on Mt.
 Spokane and throughout northeastern Washington.
-Biologists will be outfitting moose with GPS radio collars to gain information about how the animals use the landscape and to assess the overall health and wellness of the local population.
 Park visitors can expect to see low flying helicopters and collared animals within the park.

 More information about this study can be found at this WDFW blog post.